 - ½ cup Sugar

 - 4 Eggs

-Preheat oven to 350.
+- Preheat oven to 350F.
 Grease and flour bundt pan (or use something like Baker's Joy).

-Add all ingredients to a large bowl and mix with your electric mixture on low speed for 1 minute.
-Scrape down sides of bowl and mix for another 2 minutes.
+- Place all the cake ingredients into a large mixing bowl and mix with your electric mixture on low speed for 1 minute.
+Scrape down sides of bowl and mix on medium speed for another 2 minutes.

-Cook cake in the pan for 15 minutes.
-Then, transfer cake to a wire rack to completely cool.
+- Cool cake in pan for 15 minutes, then transfer to a wire rack to completely cool.
 After the cake completely cools, place it on a cake platter and add the glaze.

-If desired, add a simple glaze of 2 cups confectioners sugar and 2-4 tablespoons of water, lemon juice, or apricot nectar in a small bowl with a whisk.
+- Mix 2 cups confectioners sugar and 2-4 tablespoons of water, lemon juice, or apricot nectar in a small bowl with a whisk.
 Note: start with 2 tablespoon of liquid and slow add more if needed.
 It may take more liquid to get the desired consistency for the glaze.
 The glaze should flow smoothly; not too thin and not too thick.
 I like to compare to the consistency of honey.

 Try some of these other delicious desserts: